-The NCCCP pilot was designed to build a communitybased research platform to support a wide range of basic, clinical, and population-based research on cancer prevention, screening, diagnosis, treatment, survivorship, and palliative care at community hospitals.
+The NCCCP pilot was designed to build a community-based research platform to support a wide range of basic, clinical, and population-based research on cancer prevention, screening, diagnosis, treatment, survivorship, and palliative care at community hospitals.
 Recognizing that research- and outcomes-driven activities stem from data accelerates the discovery of new approaches for the detection, cancer, ultimately improving patient outcomes.

-The NCCCP-Enhancing Access, Improving the Quality of Care, and Expanding Research in the Community Setting sharing, and hoping to improve continuity of care, NCCCP considered IT a critical and crosscutting component of the core program pillars.
+sharing, and hoping to improve continuity of care, NCCCP considered IT a critical and crosscutting component of the core program pillars.

 The program established subcommittees to support the work of the NCCCP pillars; each NCCCP organization provided at least one representative to the IT Subcommittee.
 This group studied the technology needs and methods of expansion required for a community-based cancer center to enable state-of-the-art cancer care and research while supporting the overall technology needs of the NCCCP.
 Each site was responsible for having an electronic health record (EHR) and an electronic tumor registry system in place by the end of the three-year pilot period.
-As part of the NCCCP pilot, sites looked at how the NCI cancer Biomedical Informatics Grid (caBIG[®]) and related tools might be leveraged.
+As part of the NCCCP pilot, sites looked at how the NCI cancer Biomedical Informatics Grid (caBIG®) and related tools might be leveraged.